 $200,000 New assessed value of the property w/ the renewable energy exemption

-If your city or town does not currently offer such exemptions, see procedures for adopting local property tax exemptions.
-See the sample warrant article for adopting the renewable energy property tax exemptions.
+If your city or town does not currently offer such exemptions, see procedures for adopting local property tax exemptions and the sample warrant article for adopting the renewable energy property tax exemptions.
 (Note: local officials may be unaware of exemptions, as the exemptions may have been adopted as long as 30 years ago.)

-Renewable Energy Generation Incentive Program: The state, through the Public Utilities Commission (PUC), has developed a rebate program for residential renewable electric generating systems rated less than 5kw generating capacity.
+Renewable Energy Generation Incentive Program: The state, through the Public Utilities Commission (PUC), has developed a rebate program for residential renewable electric generating systems with a generating capacity rated at 10kw or under.
 The application is available through the PUC Sustainable Energy Division.
-The PUC is in the process of creating additional rebate programs for residential and commercial systems, including rebates for thermal renewable systems.
+The PUC also has additional rebate programs for residential and commercial systems, including rebates for thermal renewable systems.
 In addition to the PUC rebates, New Hampshire Electric Cooperative members are encouraged to contact your utility to learn more about the renewable energy rebate programs offered.
 These utility rebate programs may be used in combination with those rebates made available through the PUC.

 Net Metering: NH Public Utilities Commission, Code of Administrative Rules, Chapter Puc 900 , provides for net metering, which permits homeowners to receive credit for on-site electricity generation such as from a solar photovoltaic (PV) or wind turbine installation when the generation exceeds household consumption.
 This is accomplished by use of an electric meter that can run both forward and backward so that the homeowner is billed only for the net reading on the meter.